top of page

 While many referrals come from care providers, hospice nurses, social workers, or chaplains, word of mouth has reached into our communities and we often get invited by family and friends to sing to loved ones.

-It is easy to become involved as a singer!
-It is not necessary to read music, and our songs are generally short and simple.
-New singers will typically want to learn many of our songs before going to bedside, and the easiest way to do this is to come to our rehearsals which happen twice a month, generally on Sunday afternoons.
+It is easy to become involved as a singer.
+It is helpful to read music, and our songs are generally short, simple, and include harmonies.
+New singers will typically want to learn many of our songs before going to bedside.
+The best way to do this is to attend our rehearsals which happen twice a month—generally on Sunday afternoons.

 The HeartSong Singers of Southern Oregon provide opportunities for women to share the gifts of their voices in compassion and truth at life’s thresholds; a sacred, delightful way to build community and be part of a unique, co-created adventure.